DIVISION OF STUDENT SERVICES

 - All fees are employer paid.

-- Information on the client or clients represented and the types of positions for which the third party is recruiting is disclosed to the staff of career services.
+- Information on the client or clients represented and the types of positions for which the third party is recruiting is disclosed to the staff of the Center for Life Beyond Reed.

 - Equal Employment Opportunity standards are followed.